SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

   </td>
   <td>
   <p>Use &quot;replaces&quot; or &quot;replace with.&quot; Do not use &quot;replace&quot; as a noun.
   Instead of &quot;replaced by,&quot; use &quot;replace with&quot; or &quot;replaces&quot; in active voice.
-For example, instead of &quot;Version 1 is replaced by version 2,&quot; write &quot;Version 2 replaces version 1.&quot;</p>
   </td>
   	<td>
   	<ul>
   		<li>Replace the selected text with the new text.</li>
-  		<li>The new value replaces the previous value.</li>
 	</ul>
 	</td>
  </tr>